whiZZiac/AQI-Data-Analysis/README.md

 3. Open the Jupyter notebooks in the `notebooks/` directory to review the analysis and model training.
 4. Run each notebook cell to reproduce the analysis and results.

+### Usage Instructions
+1. Run the notebooks in the `notebooks/` folder sequentially to perform data preprocessing, analysis, and model training.
+2. The visualizations will be saved in the `plots/` directory after execution.

 ---

 This README provides a concise yet informative overview of the project, guiding users through its purpose, methodology, results, and usage.

+---